This page provides answers to Frequently Asked Questions (FAQs) concerning hazard mitigation planning.

-Effective March 6, 2016, FEMA will use the procedures described in the Guide, Appendix A: Submission and Review Procedures for all state mitigation plans submitted to FEMA for review and approval.
-The Guide clarifies “probability of future hazard events” in state mitigation plans to include:
+Effective March 6, 2016, FEMA will use the procedures described in the State Guide, Appendix A: Submission and Review Procedures for all state mitigation plans submitted to FEMA for review and approval.
+The State Guide clarifies “probability of future hazard events” in state mitigation plans to include:

 - “a summary of the probability of future hazard events that includes projected changes in occurrences for each natural hazard in terms of location, extent, intensity, frequency, and/or duration;” and